 Q. So it was pretty much cold turkey? [reference to abandoning belly-putter]

 BRENDAN STEELE: Completely.
-I needed some bad putting with the belly putter??
 I played the U.S. Open qualifier and I putted so bad that I was just like, I wanted to throw it in the weeds.
 So I went home and picked that one up and it just felt way better.
 My speed is way better, my touch is way better.
 And working with Chris on my fundamentals, making sure setup is square, path is square and after that, you’re just trying to roll it down your line.
 Make it a little more simple. -2015

 [Steele also mentioned not touching belly putter for eight months (June of 2014)]

 Q. Expecting more wind and rain, what will those conditions do to the golf course?